myupctoys/AFR-Data-Sets/README.md

 D32 file is the origional Innovate MotorSport logging file extracted from the SD card.<br>

 # Hope for the plot
-What I'm hoping for with the software is a partial 3D rendition of the above 2D array of data, assumed a bit of lateral thinking one might be able to draw that conclusion.
+What I'm hoping for with the software is a partial 3D rendition of the above 2D array of data.
 This data set is incomplete purely as a function of the way a car might operate.
 While it is vehicle specific, there are many examples in the real world where there would be incomplete data sets one might want to be able to get a feel for in the third dimension.
 Physics experiments, tomography, point clouds etc etc.